deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 ...     def predict_proba(X: np.ndarray) -> np.ndarray:
 ...         ...

-Instead of a model you can also pass the predict_proba as keyword arguments to the run function as follows:
+Instead of a model you can also pass the model predicted probabilities(the output of predict_proba) as keyword arguments to the run function as follows:

 >>> train_proba = model.predict_proba(train_dataset.features_columns)
 ... test_proba = model.predict_proba(test_dataset.features_columns)